Muts256/Sentinel/README.md

 The objective of this lab is to simulate a Security Operations Center (SOC) environment by deploying a honeynet in Microsoft Azure, forwarding security logs into Microsoft Sentinel, and detecting a brute force attack in real time.
 The project demonstrates the end-to-end SOC workflow, including log ingestion, threat detection using KQL queries, incident creation and investigation, and enrichment with external threat intelligence sources such as Pulsedive.

 Objective:
-  - To enhance practical skills using a SIEM.
+  - To enhance practical skills using a Sentinel.
-  - Installation and configuration of Security Onion.
+  - Installation and configuration of Sentinel, Log Analytics workspace.
-  - Search for anomalies/unusual behaviour.
+  - Search for anomalies/unusual behaviour in the logs using KQL
-  - Importing a pcap into Security Onion.
+  - Importing log files into Sentinel.
-  - Use OSINT tools, e.g., Virus Total, AbuseIP, to gather more details about the anomalies and artifacts collected.
-  - Using Gary Kessler's Magic number to identify discrepancies in file extensions.
+  - Creating an incident alert using  a scheduled rule.
+  - Assigning and resolving alerts.
+  - Using data connectors to connect to threat intelligence feeds to enrich the investigation process
   - Document the findings.
 See PDF above.

   <h4>For the details, open the pdf attached</h4>